-ChexSystem is a consumer-reporting agency that collects information about suspicious account activities in your checking accounts.
-These suspicious activities include, but aren’t limited to, account misue or fraudulent activity that has occurred within the previous five years.
-When you plan to apply for a new checking account, banks and credit unions may review your ChexSystem report before approving or denying your request.
+ChexSystem is a consumer-reporting agency that collects information about suspicious activities with your checking accounts.
+For example, account misuse or fraudulent activity within the last five years.
+Before opening a new checking account, your ChexSystem report will be reviewed by banks and credit unions to determine whether to approve your request.

 - Identifying information.
-This includes your name, Social Security number, and your current as well as past address.
+This includes your name, Social Security number, and your current and past address.

 - Negative records, including overdrafts or accounts closed involuntarily.
-Sometimes the bank might close an account when this account has been suspected to commit fraud of when the account holder keeps writing bad checks.
+Sometimes the bank might close an account when this account has been suspected to commit fraud or the account holder keeps writing bad checks.

 - Suspected fraudulent activity.
-This might include debit card or ATM abuse such as depositing empty envelopes when making a deposit at an ATM.
+This might include debit card or ATM abuse such as depositing empty envelopes at an ATM.

 - Account inquiries or applications for other bank checking accounts.
 This usually refers to excessive application of new accounts.
 If you apply for multiple accounts in a short period of time, you might receive a red flag for potentially fraudulent activity.

-ChexSystem generally keeps your record for five years, even if you have some negative records.
-When you apply for a new checking account, financial institution would inspect your record in ChexSystem.
-However, different financial institutions have different rules about how much time must pass after a negative incident before you can open a new bank account.
-Thus, it’s always commendable not to leave any negative records in ChexSystem.
+As mentioned, ChexSystem generally store your negative records for five years.
+And when you apply for a new checking account, financial institution would inspect your records in ChexSystem.
+However, different financial institutions have different rules about how long you have to wait after a negative incident before the approval of a new bank account.
+Thus, it’s always recommendable to avoid negative records in ChexSystem.